 The sacred people of a brand tribe can take a variety of forms:

 - The Leader: Some brand tribes have a well-known, charismatic leader (e.g., Steve Jobs for Apple) who personify the brand.

 - The Representative (or Role Model): Other tribes have a non-leader spokesperson–or symbolic spokesperson–who can be either real (e.g., Michael Jordan for Nike) or fictional (e.g., Coke’s “Max Headroom”).

 - The Ensemble: Moving beyond individuals, some brand tribes can follow the ensemble model, emphasizing multiple brand-related characters rather than a particular individual (e.g., the players on a sports team.)

-In tribal marketing, animals are often used to represent the tribe’s ideals or characteristics.
+In tribal design, animals are often used to represent the tribe’s ideals or characteristics.
 Disney has Mickey Mouse, Budweiser its clydesdale horses, and Merrill Lynch has its bull.
 Animals create strong symbolic responses in consumers, which makes them an ideal vehicle for promoting the brand tribe’s beliefs and mythology.
 For some brands (usually more lighthearted ones), these animals can also serve as fictional representatives, such as the Geico gecko.